- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Gear4music (Holdings) is:

 The 'return' is the profit over the last twelve months.
-One way to conceptualize this is that for each £1 of shareholders' capital it has, the company made £0.12 in profit.
+That means that for every £1 worth of shareholders' equity, the company generated £0.29 in profit.

 What Has ROE Got To Do With Earnings Growth?

 Overall, we are quite pleased with Gear4music (Holdings)'s performance.
 Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
 Unsurprisingly, this has led to an impressive earnings growth.
-That being so, a study of the latest analyst forecasts show that the company is expected to see a slowdown in its future earnings growth.
+With that said, on studying the latest analyst forecasts, we found that while the company has seen growth in its past earnings, analysts expect its future earnings to shrink.
 To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.